davidsbatista/GermEval-2019-Task_1/README.md

-# GermEval2019
+### GermEval 2019 Task 1 - Shared Task on Hierarchical Classification of Blurbs

-This repository contains the code from the participation on GermEval 2019 Task 1 -- Shared task on hierarchical classification of blurbs.
+This repository contains the code for the participation on GermEval 2019 Task 1 -- Shared task on hierarchical classification of blurbs.